 The endocrinology program is staffed by clinicians and researchers from both BIDMC and Joslin Diabetes Center.
 In addition to a long tradition of clinical excellence, the program has substantial strength in research, particularly in the areas of type 1 diabetes, type 2 diabetes and obesity.
 This includes bench-based research and clinical research.
 The program also has a close affiliation with a number of Harvard Medical School teaching hospitals.

 The endocrinology fellowship offers two distinct tracks.
 During year one, the three fellows are indistinguishable from one another.

-- Two fellows will follow the three-year Research Track.
+- One fellow will follow the three-year Research Track.
 This Research Track is only available to US citizens and permanent residents due to funding restrictions.

-- One fellow will follow the two-year Clinical Track, which is open to all applicants.
+- Two fellows will follow the two-year Clinical Track, which is open to all applicants.

 General Program Structure

 The first year for all fellows is devoted to fulfilling the ABIM and ACGME training requirements.
 This will include covering the inpatient services along with outpatient clinical experiences.
 Each fellow will have their own weekly Endocrine Continuity Clinic at BIDMC and a Diabetes Continuity Clinic at Joslin Diabetes Center.